ku-sldg/plih/_ids/2-Adding-Environments.md

   (\t -> (eval [] t) == (evals t))
 {% endhighlight %}

-Trying this on large sets of test cases results in no errors, giving us strong evidence that the new interpreter implements `BAE` in the same way as the original interpeter.
+Trying this on large sets of test cases results in no errors, giving us strong evidence that the new interpreter implements `BAE` in the same way as the original interpreter.

 To make testing more meaningful, `evals` and `eval` should be implemented with an `Either` return type like `ABE` earlier.
 This is left as an exercise and will be explored in a later chapter.

 ## Discussion

+Unlike most of our earlier interpreters, the objective of adding an environment is not to add a new language feature or change what `eval` does.
+The objective is to make evaluation more efficient by caching substitutions in the environment data structure.
+In fact, we hope that adding and environment does not change the evaluation result at all.

+`bind` is a different kind of expression than `+` or `-`.
+Arithmetic expressions calculate values and return them.  `2+1` evaluates to `3` and the new value is returned to whatever mechanism involved `eval`.  `bind` on the other hand doesn't calculate anything.
+Its body does, but the `bind` itself is wrapped around the body.
+The real work of the `bind` is performed on the environment.
+Arithmetic expressions calculate values and in a sense, `bind` calculates a new environment by creating identifiers.
+It's not necessary to make this distinction, but grouping expressions by their purpose can prove useful in both understanding and implementing interpreters.

 ## Definitions